mathaou/termdbms/README.md

 #### Terminal settings
 Whatever terminal emulator used should support ANSI escape sequences.
 If there is an option for 256 color mode, enable it.

+#### Known Issues
+ - The headers wig out sometimes in selection mode
+ - Possible race conditions with getting data initialized, only happens when debugging?
+ - Serializing a numeric string change (like "1234") sometimes appends a decimal at the end, even though go recognizes it as a string when serializing.
+This is likely a bug at the database driver level, or I am not good at this.

 ##### Help:
 	-p	database path (absolute)